A-Crawford/A-Crawford/README.md

 # @A-Crawford
 Robotics, Mechatronics and Control Engineering Student.
-Passionate nerd and programmer, experience in MATLAB, Simulink, C/C++, C#, Python, ROS, and hopefully more soon.
+Passionate programmer with experience in MATLAB, Simulink, C/C++, C#, Python, ROS, and hopefully more soon.

 Experienced lighting designer, programmer, rigger and enthusiast.
 Similarly, passionate and involved in sound engineering and music production.